 Hi!
 I’m Deanna, but a lot of you may know me as DeannaCat.
-I am all about living simply, getting my hands dirty, lovin’ on plants, and taking care of my family and ecosystem the best I can.
-My hope is to inspire a love for a similar lifestyle or hobbies in others, by sharing real-life tips and tools to make “modern homesteading” and related activities easy, understandable, and enjoyable ~ so you can learn and dive in with me!
+I am all about simple living, growing (and eating!) plants, and tending to my family and ecosystem the best I can.
+My hope is to inspire a love for a similar lifestyle or hobbies in others, by sharing real-life tips and tools to make “modern homesteading” activities easy, relatable, and enjoyable ~ so you can learn and dive in with me!

 It’s always a bit awkward to talk about yourself, but I suppose it’s good to open up and share some things with you, to give you a better idea about my background, passions, and where I am coming from with all this.

-Five significant things have always drawn my interest and energy in life, the first being photography.
-As a little girl, I had to save up my allowance to develop rolls of film because my mom got a bit overwhelmed at the amount of photos I was taking!
-Long before the days of smartphones, I was always “the friend with the camera” – always ready to capture beauty and memories.
-I am no pro, and only took a few classes between high school and college, but it is completely a part of who I am.
+Back in 2013, a friend of mine told me I should get on Instagram.
+“You’ll love it, it’s pretty much just pictures!” she said.
+See, I have always loved photography.
+As a little girl, I had to save up my allowance to develop rolls of film because my mom got so overwhelmed at the amount of photos I was taking!
+Long before the days of smartphones, I was always “the friend with the camera” – ready to capture the beauty and memories of any moment.

 Losing him made me take a serious step back to process what happened and reevaluate what was important to me.
 I quit my part time job at a local gym and started crafting as therapy.
 It was then that I started my journey with sustainability and healthier, natural living.
-Within the following year I changed my major, got a job as the Assistant Sustainability coordinator for the university, started selling up-cycled homemade crafts and photography at our local farmers market, became a vegetarian, and started my first little garden.
+Within the following year I changed my major, got a sustainability coordinator position at the university, started selling up-cycled crafts and photography at our local farmers market, became a vegetarian, and started my first garden.
 Oh yeah, and got dreadlocks.

-Sounds a bit like a quarter-life crisis, right?
+Sounds a bit like a quarter-life crisis, right?!
 But it wasn’t a temporary dance with insanity.
 It was the start of my purpose.
-Over the years since this interest bloomed into a passion and into a lifestyle I will never go back from.
-Don’t get me wrong, we aren’t perfect with our diets either…. we all have our vices!
-Mine happen to be good craft beer, organic salt and vinegar kettle chips, and dark chocolate.
+Over the years since this interest bloomed into a passion and into a lifestyle that I will never go back from.
+Don’t get me wrong, we are far from perfect over here.
+We by no means lead a fully self-sufficient or zero waste life, but we try our best!
+We aren’t fault-free with our diets either – we all have our vices!
+Mine happen to be good craft beer, organic kettle chips, and dark chocolate.

 So, here we are!

-All of the above naturally leads me to this moment ~ starting a blog around the things that light my fire, and I hope will light yours too!
-To me, this is so much more than “just a blog” ~ it is my creative and artistic outlet, my motivator to keep learning and doing, and a way to connect with you, share, and hopefully inspire.
+All of the above naturally leads me to this – creating a blog about the things that light my fire, and I hope will light yours too!
+To me, this space is so much more than “just a blog” ~ it is my creative and artistic outlet, my motivator to keep learning and doing, and a way to connect with you, share, and hopefully inspire.
 I want to help people live healthier, happier lives, in whatever way I can.
 I also want you to know that I am not here to preach, and never to judge!
 You do you.
 No matter your level of knowledge, interest, or involvement in a similar lifestyle, you’re welcome here.
 Good vibes only.

 In loving memory and dedication to my Dad, because I wouldn’t be where I am or who I am today without him.
 I know he would be so proud of both.